Low-Frequency/Klipper-Git-Backup/README.md

 ## Preparations

-Crate a GitHub account if you want to store your backup there.
+Create a GitHub account if you want to store your backup there.
 If not, just use Google Drive.

 If you plan to store the backup on GitHub, go ahead and create a new repo.